remarcmij/calculator-project-class8/Standarized execute.md

 const finalState = keyCodes.reduce(execute, initialState)
 ```

-See also the [Rydberg constant](https://github.com/remarcmij/calculator-project-class8/blob/master/Rydberg%20constant.md) and the file `rydberg.test.js` in this repo.
+See also the [_Rydberg constant_](https://github.com/remarcmij/calculator-project-class8/blob/master/Rydberg%20constant.md) and the file `rydberg.test.js` in this repo.

 ## Standardized key codes

-We need to standardize the key codes that we emit from out keyboard components into the calculating engine (i.e. the `execute` function).
+We need to standardize the key codes that we emit from our keyboard components into the calculating engine (i.e. the `execute` function).
 The file `keyCodes.js` in this repo represents a proposed standard set of key codes as a series of string constants.
-Prefer the symbolic names for the constants over the actual string values wherever you can.
+Please prefer the use of the symbolic names for the constants over the actual string values wherever you can.